mousebrains/Serial2RUDICS/README.md

 # Serial2RUDICS
 For TWR Slocum gliders which is connected via a serial port, change to connecting via a RUDICS listener on the dockserver

+I run this as a service on our SFMC/dockserver server for two serial ports.
+We have a pocket and shoebox simulators connected to the serial ports.

+All the output of the simulators is logged.

+Initially all output is sent to the dockserver via a RUDICS style connection.
+The RUDICS connection is dropped after the first dive.
+Then reestablished upon surfacing.
+A pocket/shoebox simulator now is only connected while on the surface, simalar to a real glider.

+Usage:

+serial2RUDICS --host=localhost --serial=/dev/ttyUSB0